-Though rare, a peanut allergy may result in anaphylaxis—a severe allergic reaction that can restrict breathing or cause cardiac arrest.
+Though rare, a peanut allergy may result in anaphylaxis.
+This is a severe allergic reaction that can restrict breathing or cause cardiac arrest.
 Anaphylaxis requires immediate medical attention in the form of a shot of epinephrine (EpiPen).
-A patient should be watched for several hours after the shot to make sure symptoms do not return.
+You should be watched for several hours after the shot to make sure symptoms don’t return.

 In the case of more severe allergies, skin or blood tests can identify egg, milk, nut, and shellfish allergies.

-Milder symptoms may not require any treatment at all, or a simple over-the-counter antihistamine may resolve the symptoms.
+Mild symptoms may not require any treatment at all, or a simple over-the-counter antihistamine may resolve the symptoms.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by:

 Published By: Healthline Networks, Inc.